 In addition, you can require that students complete items from the choice board in a specific way, such as choosing three choices in a row, or you can let students choose at random.
 The level of difficulty of the activities can vary or stay consistent.

 I created the art history choice board below as an early finisher activity for my art students.
 If a student finishes a project before the class is ready to move on, they must choose an activity from the board.
 The activities on this choice board all have a similar level of difficulty.

 If you want to create a choice board for your classroom, keep these 4 things in mind:

-The choice board is attached to a bulletin board in the back of the classroom.
-There is a folder with detailed instructions for each activity on the bulletin board.
-These are intended to be independent, additional activities for students to work on once they complete their art projects.
-This choice board was created for middle school students and could be adapted for younger students by using pictures and different activities.
+Personally, I keep the choice board attached to a bulletin board at the back of the classroom.
+There is also a folder with detailed instructions for each activity on the bulletin board so that students can work independently.
+Although the sample in this article was created for middle schoolers, you could certainly adapt it for older or younger students!

 Have you ever used a choice board in your art classroom?

 If you created a choice board for your classroom, what concept or topic would you choose?